lsd-rs/lsd/README.md

   # When "classic" is set, this is set to "never".
   # Possible values: never, auto, always
   when: auto
+  # How to colorize the output.
+  # When "classic" is set, this is set to "no-color".
+  # Possible values: default, no-color, no-lscolors, <theme-file-name>
+  # when specifying <theme-file-name>, lsd will look up theme file in
+  # XDG Base Directory if relative
+  # The file path if absolute
+  theme: default

 # == Date ==
 # This specifies the date format for the date column.
 The freeform format